 Our engineering majors intern at a variety of local and national organizations such as:

 - Southwest Research Institute

 - Air Force Bases

-This program prepares students to pursue careers in multidisciplinary fields such as biomedical engineering, environmental engineering, material sciences, pre-medicine and other areas of science.
+Engineering Science at St. Mary’s prepares students to pursue careers in multidisciplinary fields such as biomedical engineering, environmental engineering, pre-medicine and other areas of science.

-In addition, the Engineering Science Program allows students, who want to start their careers as middle and high school teachers with specialty in STEM and IT, to use their 24 credit hours of electives to fulfill the requirements for their teacher certification.
+Students who want to start their careers as middle and high school teachers with specialties in STEM and IT can use their 24 credit hours of electives to fulfill requirements for teacher certification.

 We’re eager to hear from you and answer any questions you have!
 Feel free to reach out to learn more about St. Mary’s University.